-Indicators and reports
+Indicators and Reports

 The Central Bank uses several quantitative and qualitative indicators in order to assess the situation regarding financial stability, primarily from the banking sector, as the dominant sector in the financial system of Montenegro, then from the real economy, public finances, balance of payments, domestic capital market, as well as macroeconomic and financial indicators from relevant foreign markets.
 Some of the indicators are used as presented and some are subject to additional adjustments and/or calculations.
-Also, the significance of a given indicator can vary over time, depending on the extent to which certain trends and processes are up-to-date and significant.
+In addition, the significance of a given indicator can vary over time, depending on the extent to which certain trends and processes are up-to-date and significant.